-The Credit Facility, with outstanding borrowings at March 31, 2003 of \$64.5 million and which was amended to increase the aggregate committed sum to \$250 million in April 2003, exposes the Partnership to interest rate risk since it bears interest at a variable rate (1.97% at March 31, 2003).
-A one percent change in interest rates changes annual interest expense by approximately \$645,000 based upon outstanding borrowings under the Credit Facility of \$64.5 million.
+The \$250 million Credit Facility exposes the Partnership to interest rate risk since it bears interest at a variable rate (1.9% at June 30, 2003).
+A one percent change in interest rates changes annual interest expense by approximately \$645,000 based upon outstanding borrowings under the Credit Facility of \$64.5 million at June 30, 2003.